lfedgeai/AIOps/README.md

 ![Alt text](AIOpsOverview.png)

 The 'Recommend' arrow has several human in the loop (HIL) maturity levels:
-- Level 1: the lowest level is Assisted Questioning
+- Level 1: Assisted Questioning (lowest level of maturity)
-- Level 2: Migitgation Solution Generation
+- Level 2: Migitgation Solution Generation (checklist of tasks)
-- Level 3: Command Recommendation
+- Level 3: Command Recommendation (low level command recommendation according to the checklist)
-- Level 4: Script Generation
+- Level 4: Script Generation (entire script of all commands)

 before we move into the Autonomous Operations realm with
-- Level 5: Automatic Execution
+- Level 5: Automatic Execution (no HIL)

 (source https://arxiv.org/pdf/2507.12472)